RK Bosna Sarajevo

 ORK Bosna Sarajevo is a handball club based in Centar, Sarajevo, Sarajevo Canton, the capital of Bosnia and Herzegovina.
 It is part of the USD Bosna organization with headquarter located at Hamze Hume 2, Sarajevo 71000, Bosnia and Herzegovina.

-Home games are played in the Mala dvorana Mirza Delibašić KSC Skenderija, Olimpijska dvorana Ramiz Salčin Mojmilo in Novi Grad and the Velika dvorana Mirza Delibašić KSC Skenderija is used when the club is playing more important matches.
-The club competes in the Handball Championship of Bosnia and Herzegovina and has been dominating the league in the last couple of years, being totally superior the other teams.
-The good results has given the club an opportunity to play in the best European handball tournaments.
-RK Bosna Sarajevo has been a participant of the EHF Champions League three years in a row but without any notable results.
+Home games are played in the Mala dvorana Mirza Delibašić KSC Skenderija, Olimpijska dvorana Ramiz Salčin Mojmilo in Novi Grad and the Velika dvorana Mirza Delibašić KSC Skenderija is used for important matches.
+The club competes in the Handball Championship of Bosnia and Herzegovina and won seven championships between 2002 and 2011.
+This success allowed the club to play in the top European handball tournaments, competing in the EHF Champions League three years in a row.

-Their most impressive result was achieved in the 2006-2007 season, after being eliminated in the EHF Champions League they got the chance to play in the EHF Cup Winner's Cup.
-RK Bosna Sarajevo reached the semi-finals but were eliminated by the German side HSV Handball.
+Their most impressive result in the EHF Champions League was achieved in the 2006–2007 season, during which they competed in the EHF Cup Winner's Cup.
+The team reached the semi-finals but were eliminated by HSV Handball.